-On this guided walk students will use Ordnance Survey maps, aerial satellite photographs and ground features to investigate a range of factors involved in urban planning.
-Depending on the grid square that you choose to investigate, this could include natural and manmade habitats, ancient woodlands, SSI's, new parklands, waterbodies, flood prevention and SUDS (Sustainable Urban Drainage Systems) and scheduled ancient monuments.
-Suitable for Key stage 3 and 4.
+During this session, students will have the opportunity to collect their own data to investigate a range of factors involved in urban planning.
+Depending on the location, this could include natural and manmade habitats, ancient woodlands, SSI's, new parklands, waterbodies, flood prevention and SUDS (Sustainable Urban Drainage Systems) and scheduled ancient monuments.
+Students can try their hand at techniques including land use surveys, sound mapping and water quality testing as well as studying Ordnance Survey maps, aerial satellite photographs and ground features.
+This session is suitable for Key stage 3 and 4.

 How does this session link to the National Curriculum?

 Key Stage 3 - Human geography relating to population and urbanisation.
 Understanding how human and physical processes interact to influence, and change landscapes, environments and the climate; and how human activity relies on effective functioning of natural systems.
 Interpreting Ordnance Survey maps in the classroom and the field, including using grid references and scale, topographical and other thematic mapping, and aerial and satellite photographs.